StevenTammen/bibledocs.org/content/verse-by-verse-studies/romans/romans-2/romans-2-12-16-wait-are-gentiles-held-to-looser-standards-and-excused-due-to-their-ignorance-of-the-law/_index.md

 Verse 12 in particular is not the simplest to explain.
 Compare these two interpretations:

-> "Perishing apart from the Law" means the Gentiles were not held responsible for following the Law
+> "Perishing apart from the Law" means the Gentiles were not held responsible for following the Law.

 Vs.